-How to Qualify for Pro Bono Legal Help
+Get Pro Bono Legal Help

 Sometimes you need legal help right away and you may not be able to afford it.
 There are legal agencies throughout the United States that have access to affordable lawyers who can help you with your case.
 Most legal aid cases deal with issues like housing, domestic violence, family law (such as custody cases), or public benefits (such as being denied Social Security).

 Some legal assistance agencies also deal with immigration issues, consumer law, disability law, and other types of cases.
 Larger legal aid agencies may have entire departments devoted to one type of law or another.
 If your legal aid office gets funding from the government, they may be limited as to what types of cases they can handle.
+Legal aid, also referred to as Pro Bono legal aid or pro bono legal services, can be as in depth as full in person representation and legal counsel, or as simple as assistance in drafting legal documents and initial legal advice.
+Whatever the level of legal aid you need, there are pro bono options available.
+Unfortunately, not everyone will qualify for legal aid or pro bono legal services.

 You can also find pro bono legal counsel at law clinics usually associated with universities, your local bar association, or other public service agencies.
 If you find that your local legal agencies are unable to help you, reach out to your state assistance programs.